Nimona

-An animated feature film adaptation was first announced in 2015 by 20th Century Fox Animation.
-After Disney bought Fox, it cancelled the film, but it was revived by Annapurna Pictures and is scheduled to be released on Netflix in 2023.
+An animated film of the same name was released on Netflix on June 30, 2023, to critical success and was nominated for the Academy Award for Best Animated Feature at the 96th Academy Awards, but lost to The Boy and the Heron.

 Plot

-Nimona is a shapeshifter, usually a human girl but able to grow and shrink and take any human or animal form.
+Nimona is a shape-shifter, usually a human girl, but able to grow and shrink and take any human or animal form.
 She insists on being the sidekick to Ballister Blackheart.
-Blackheart was once a knight for the Institution, but lost an arm in a joust with Ambrosius Goldenloin – now the Institution's champion – so was kicked out.
-Blackheart seeks to destroy the Institution, but operates under his own code of ethics.
+Blackheart was once a knight for the Institution but lost an arm in a joust with Ambrosius Goldenloin – now the Institution's champion – so he was kicked out.
+Blackheart seeks to destroy the Institution but operates under his own code of ethics.
 Nimona pushes to make his plans more violent and often kills people.
 They discover the Institution is using jaderoot, a poisonous plant used for dark magic.
-Blackheart has Nimona impersonate a TV news anchor to publicize this, and plant poisonous, but non-fatal, apples in markets to spread fear.
-The Institute's Director orders Goldenloin to kill Nimona; instead, he meets Blackheart in a tavern, begging him to send Nimona away instead.
+Blackheart has Nimona impersonate a TV news anchor to publicize this and plant poisonous, but nonfatal, apples in markets to spread fear.
+The Institute's director orders Goldenloin to kill Nimona; instead, he meets Blackheart in a tavern, begging him to send Nimona away instead.

 Blackheart meets Dr. Meredith Blitzmeyer, who has made a device powered by "anomalous energy".
-When Nimona is near the device she cannot transform.
+When Nimona is near the device, she cannot transform.
 Goldenloin continues to refuse orders to kill him; it is hinted that Blackheart and Goldenloin were more than just friends.
 He agrees to kill Nimona and capture Blackheart.
-At a public event, the two spread more poison and while people panic about its effects, Blackheart speaks and convinces people to rebel against the Institution.
+At a public event, the two spread more poison, and while people panic about its effects, Blackheart speaks and convinces people to rebel against the Institution.
 He is captured by Goldenloin and used as a trap to lure Nimona.
 Her head is sliced off during the fight, but she lives and they escape.
 Blackheart questions her powers, and she lets slip that her earlier story – that a witch cast a spell on her as a child – was made up.
 They argue, and Nimona leaves Blackheart.